Codelessly/ResponsiveFramework/README.md

 ![Screenshots](packages/Scale%20Resize%20Comparison.gif)

-AutoScale shrinks or expands your layout *proportionally*, keeping every element the same.
+AutoScale shrinks and expands your layout *proportionally*, preserving the exact look of your UI.
 This eliminates the need to manually adapt layouts to mobile, tablet, and desktop.

 ```dart
 ResponsiveBreakpoint(breakpoint: 600, autoScale: true);
 ```

-Flutter's default behavior is resize so AutoScale is `false` and off by default.
+Flutter's default behavior is resize which Responsive Framework respects.
+AutoScale is off by default and can be enabled at breakpoints by setting `autoScale` to `true`.

 ## Breakpoints